 - Repositioning cruises - Asia to Australia, Australia to Asia, Asia to Europe are all via Suez Canal.

 - Repositioning – cruise itineraries to Australia from Singapore usually end in Fremantle-Perth, Brisbane or Sydney.
-These are seasonaly offered deals on ship relocation routes and often include stops in Indonesia.
-Most of the Australia-Asia deals are on P&O and Princess ships.
+These are seasonally offered deals on ship relocation routes and often include stops in Indonesia.
+Most Australia-Asia voyages are on P&O and Princess ships.

 - Among the cruise lines operating to and from Singapore are both Genting lines (Star Cruises and Dream Cruises), also Celebrity, Costa Asia, Holland America, NCL Norwegian, Carnival Asia (P&O Australia, Princess), Royal Caribbean Asia, TUI.

 "Project Orient Limited" (POL) plans to build two ocean cruise liners for a regular passenger shipping service between Europe/UK and Australia (Southampton - Sydney).
 The scheduled itinerary will be 26 days in one direction (Southampton to Sydney, and the reverse Sydney to Southampton).
 The included ports of call are Fremantle (at the 20-day mark), also Dubai, Mumbai (India) and Singapore.
 Each of the STX France-built ships will be 200,000 GT tons and with capacity 1600 pax.
 The expected cruise pricing starts from around GBP 2900 per person (one-way).